-In addition to the card edge temperature identified in Table 3, the wedge clamp vendor and model number and wedge clamp length need to be disclosed for completeness.
-This listing of the data of the maximum module edge temperature, wedge clamp vendor and model number, and length make up the minimum design boundary conditions sufficient for design of enclosures for cooling conduction cooled modules.
+In addition to the card edge temperature identified in Table 3, the wedge clamp vendor, model number and length need to be need to be disclosed for completeness.
+This data, including the maximum module edge temperature, wedge clamp vendor and model number and length, make up the minimum boundary conditions sufficient for design of enclosures for cooling conduction cooled modules.

-Challenge to Myth #4:

-Heatsinks and Thermal Interface Materials (TIM's) can solve any thermal problem!
+Challenge to Myth #4: Heatsinks and Thermal Interface Materials (TIM's) can solve any thermal problem.

 Heatsink and TIM manufacturers have risen to the challenge of providing highly capable designs and materials to meet the increased power dissipation in modern electronics devices.
-We now see in the industry heat sink forms that are no longer just simple extrusions.
+We now see in the industry, heat sink forms that are no longer just simple extrusions.
 Folded fin, low flow bypass and active heatsinks are now available for use, but need to be integrated into the design as a planned event rather than a fix for an over-heated device.
 Thermal management of modern electronics needs to have critical components identified and characterized for their detailed thermal performance.
-At preliminary board layout, identification of thermally critical devices and determination of their required thermal resistance will quickly identify when and where a heatsink and TIM will be required to be used for adequate thermal management.
+At preliminary board layout, identification of thermally critical devices and determination of their required thermal resistance will guickly identify when and where a heatsink and TIM will be required to be used for adequate thermal management.
 Device layout and air path planning on the card and through the chassis needs to be taken into consideration to ensure that the cooling air is being guided or directed to the devices needing the maximum amount of cooling air.
 Dense aggressive heat sinks with high surface areas have their value, but actually may increase the temperature of devices if the cooling air is bypassing the heatsink, since the fin spacing may be too dense for the fluid to travel through the fins.
 Careful air path planning and device placement will lead to selection of an efficient extended surface device (heatsink) to adequately cool critical devices.
 Layout and placement of devices with heatsinks becomes an important and iterative activity and closely ties to the air path developed with the chassis or enclosure that is being designed to carry these payload cards.

-Challenge to Myth #5:

-CFD is sometimes thought of only being Colored Pictures For Directors!
+Challenge to Myth #5: CFD is sometimes thought of only being colored pictures for management.

 Computational Fluid Dynamics (CFD) analysis has risen to become an important tool in evaluation of the viability of electronic systems.
-The use of CFD is a benefit to all in determination of the junction temperatures of critical devices, with both simple and complex device models.
+The use of CFD is beneficial in determining the junction temperatures of critical devices, with both simple and complex device models.
 Determination of the device junction temperatures is where reliability assessments start, and the earlier these assessments are made available to the development team, the better organizations can improve system performance.
-CFD analysis, Handbooks (MILHDBK-251), Textbooks, Custom Spreadsheets and Flow Network Modeling are all valid tools and techniques to start and maintain a

-Today's small form factor electronic systems, spanning the range from devices through circuit cards and chassis, need to be carefully evaluated for thermal performance.
+CFD analysis, handbooks (MILHDBK-251), textbooks, custom spreadsheets and flow network modeling are all valid tools and techniques to start and maintain a thermal Today's small form factor electronic systems, ranging from devices through circuit cards and chassis, need to be carefully evaluated for thermal performance.
 This is best accomplished by adhering to the basic premise of quickly breaking down the thermal problem into its basics.

-Thermal Management Architecture.
+management architecture.
 Correct use of the tools can investigate and optimize available cooling options, ensure feedback to support system trade-off decisions and ensure that air movers are operating at acceptable operating points.
 Yes, the summary of these trade-off analyses may be in the form of a colored picture for a report or presentation, but these tools provide valuable insight into design tradeoffs.
 Detailed temperature predictions allow for interaction with the design team including EE, ME & Regulatory disciplines, to provide design feedback and to refine the thermal performance of the product under development.